 DIS Housing Code of Conduct

 The mission of DIS Housing is to offer students a welcoming, vibrant, and safe housing option.
-This is a two-way responsibility; students are expected to take care of their DIS Housing and contribute positively to their living environment to make it a ‘home away from home.’
+Students are expected to take care of their DIS Housing, contribute positively to their living environment to make it a comfortable place for all residents, and to assume a collective responsibility for the behavior and conduct of their housing community.

 Students living in DIS Housing are expected to abide by the following guidelines: